Follow us

 The Global Coffee Platform’s Coffee Sustainability Reference Code (Coffee SR Code) and Equivalence Mechanism (EM) have become established and valuable tools in the coffee sector, providing a common understanding on the foundations of coffee sustainability.
 To ensure they remain up to date and aligned with evolving sector realities, both tools undergo a review every five years.

-The consultation launch webinar will guide participants through the proposed updates and show how to effectively engage in the consultation process.
+The overview webinar and video will guide participants through the proposed updates and show how to effectively engage in the consultation process.
 It is designed to make participation simple, accessible, and valuable for all stakeholders, with different ways to share feedback depending on your level of interest and expertise.
+Review Process.

 What to expect from the session: